0 Part Course |

 Legislative Framework

-• Then the legal responsibilities of directors
+• The legal responsibilities of directors

-• Listing requirements: how capital markets impose corporate governance requirements:
+• Listing requirements: how capital markets impose corporate governance requirements

-• Corporate governance codes;
+• Corporate governance codes

-• Recent regulatory trends in corporate governance
+• Recent regulatory trends

 • How to develop a corporate governance code for your company